Best White Pens and Inks for Lettering and Calligraphy. I tested a bunch of them so you don’t have to! And the winners are…

 I’m often asked which markers I like best for making wood signs.
 The truth is, I strongly prefer to stencil my wood signs.
 I just don’t find that the felt tips of paint pens lend well to working on wood.
 I usually create a stencil of my lettering using my Silhouette CAMEO machine.
 Then, I use the stencil, White Chalk Paint, and a spouncer to apply the paint.
 It looks the most professional by far!
 I’ll work on a step-by-step tutorial for that in the future. 😉

 I hope you found this White Pens test helpful!
-And again, if I omitted a White Pen, Marker or Ink you love, let everyone know at it in the comments.
+And again, if I omitted a White Pen, Marker or Ink you love, let everyone know about it in the comments.
 Thanks so much! 💕